CoffeRobot/amazon_challenge_bt/README.md

 		    }
 		  }

+Then set a name for your condition.
+The name has the be unique.
+It will be used bt the behavior tree to recognize it.

+       ros::init(argc, argv, /*name of your action as a std::string*/);

 ###Set up an Behavior Tree's action in python
 The file src/example_action_server.py is a template on how the your ROS node should look like it it performs and action (it is an action in the Behavior Tree).